Drupal - The CMS That Grew Overnight

-To develop a website, one should choose best CMS package according to their requirement and hosted services to create own CMS or developing a website without CMS.
+To develop a website, one should choose the best CMS package according to their requirement and hosted services to create own CMS or developing a website without CMS.
 There are some reasons Why you should go with Drupal?

-- With the help of static HTML page creating a simple site is very easy.
+- With the help of the static HTML page creating a simple site is very easy.
 With the features like on-line editing, uniformity and the probability of more complex features requiring a database site can create a site easily.